Lipid bilayer fusion: Fusion in laboratory practice

 In studies of molecular and cellular biology it is often desirable to artificially induce fusion.
 Although this can be accomplished with the addition of calcium as discussed earlier, this procedure is often not feasible because calcium regulates many other biochemical processes and its addition would be a strong confound.
 Also, as mentioned, calcium induces massive aggregation as well as fusion.
 The addition of polyethylene glycol (PEG) causes fusion without significant aggregation or biochemical disruption.
 This procedure is now used extensively, for example by fusing B-cells with myeloma cells.
 The resulting “hybridoma” from this combination expresses a desired antibody as determined by the B-cell involved, but is immortalized due to the myeloma component.
 The mechanism of PEG fusion has not been definitively identified, but some researchers believe that the PEG, by binding a large number of water molecules, effectively decreases the chemical activity of the water and thus dehydrates the lipid headgroups.
 Fusion can also be artificially induced through electroporation in a process known as electrofusion.
 It is believed that this phenomenon results from the energetically active edges formed during electroporation, which can act as the local defect point to nucleate stalk growth between two bilayers.

 Alternatively, SNARE-inspired model systems can be used to induce membrane fusion of lipid vesicles.
 In those systems membrane anchored complementary DNA, PNA, peptides, or other molecules "zip" together and pull the membranes into proximity.
 Such systems could have practical applications in the future, for example in drug delivery.
 The probably best investigated system consists of coiled-coil forming peptides of complementary charge (one is typically carrying an excess of positively charged lysins and is thus termed peptide K, and one negatively charged glutamic acids called peptide E).
 Interestingly, it was discovered that not only the coiled-coil formation between the two peptides is necessary for membrane fusion to occur, but also that the peptide K interacts with the membrane surface and cause local defects.

 Assays to measure membrane fusion

 There are two levels of fusion: mixing of membrane lipids and mixing of contents.
 Assays of membrane fusion report either the mixing of membrane lipids or the mixing of the aqueous contents of the fused entities.

 Assays for measuring lipid mixing

-Assays evaluating lipid mixing make use of concentration dependent effects such as nonradiative energy transfer, fluorescence quenching and pyrene eximer formation.
+Assays evaluating lipid mixing make use of concentration dependent effects such as nonradiative energy transfer, fluorescence quenching and pyrene excimer formation.